 Film: Feature directorial debut with the mockumentary White Alligator (International Puerto Rican Heritage Film Festival, Art of Brooklyn Film Festival, International Bled Film Festival Slovenia *Best Actress Award.)
-Writer’s Lab with National Association of Latin Independent Producers for her feature screenplay Death of the Doll, the short screened at Boyle Heights Latina Independent Film Extravaganza in L.A. and Naked Angels Theatre Reading Series.
-Grants: NALAC, Map Fund (associate artist), The Ford Foundation, Network of Ensemble Theatres Travel Grant, Deans Travel Grant, Manhattan Community Fund, Miami Dade Cultural Affairs, Florida Arts and The Artist Access Grant.
-Nominated for United States Artist Award- Innovative Theatre Artist.
+Writer’s Lab with National Association of Latin Independent Producers for her feature screenplay Death of the Doll (short – Boyle Heights Latina Independent Film Extravaganza in L.A. and Naked Angels Theatre Reading Series).
+Grants: National Association of Latino Arts and Culture, Map Fund (associate artist), The Ford Foundation, Network of Ensemble Theatres Travel Grant, Deans Travel Grant, Manhattan Community Fund, Miami Dade Cultural Affairs, Florida Arts and The Artist Access Grant.

-As an Activist Artist, she participates at social- political conferences, including (two time Aspen Institute Panelists), International Women’s Playwrights Conference (Stockholm, Sweden and Santiago, Chile) Bodies In Transit Articulating the Americas and Beyond with the Hemispheric Institute Conference and in Rome, Italy for World Theatre Day at the Performing Gender and Violence in Contemporary Transnational Contexts Conference, National Women’s Studies Conference, National Performance Network and Alternate Roots.
+As an Activist Artist, she participates at social- political conferences, including United Nations World Health Day, (two time Aspen Institute Panelists), International Women’s Playwrights Conference (Stockholm, Sweden and Santiago, Chile) Hemispheric Institute Conference and in Rome, Italy for World Theatre Day -Performing Gender and Violence Conference, National Women’s Studies Conference, National Performance Network and Alternate Roots.
 Playwright for Here to Be Seen: Women in Justice, collaboration with formerly incarcerated women & DA’s Re-entry task force.
-Performed an original monologue for Hillary Clinton’s Women’s Forum.
 Performance Workshops: Patricia Ariza, Susan Grace Cohen, Lee Michael Cohen, (Shakespeare with Adrian Noble, Peter Craze + Andy Goldberg + Ian Hersey), Laban, Grotowski, Movement and Directing.
 She has also trained in Butoh, Biomechanics, Suzuki, Improv, Clowning and Mask Work.
-Writing Development Workshops: Edward Albee, David Henry Hwang, Lynn Nottage, Theresa Rebeck, Charles Mee, David Mamet, Horton Foote, Morgan Jenness, Julie Harris, Naomi Ilizuka, and Carmen Rivera.
-Albee noted that Almazán “…sure can write.”
+Writing Development Workshops: David Henry Hwang, Lynn Nottage, Theresa Rebeck, Charles Mee, Edward Albee, Horton Foote, Morgan Jenness, Julie Harris, Naomi Ilizuka, and Carmen Rivera.

 Arts Educator to thousands of youth/ young adults: Is the youth program director at City Lore.
-Has facilitated with Columbia University, NYU, Manhattan Theatre Club, Brooklyn Academy of Music, DreamYard, Repertorio Espanol, Epic Theatre and Art Spring to incarcerated women in prison.
+Has facilitated with Columbia University, New York University, Barnard College, Manhattan Theatre Club, Brooklyn Academy of Music, DreamYard, Repertorio Espanol, Epic Theatre and Art Spring to incarcerated women in prison.
 With LEAP, directed NYC Public school students off Broadway at New World Stages.
 She is the founder of several original art programs.
-She is a proud member of The Dramatist Guild, NALAC, SAG-AFTRA, League of Professional Theatre Women, NALIP and the Hispanic Organization of Latin Actors.
+She is a proud member of The Dramatist Guild, NALAC, SAG-AFTRA, League of Professional Theatre Women.